famfigueiredo/github_repo/GSEA research notes - HEART.md

 The combination of these pathways suggests that in Atlantic salmon heart tissue:

--

-  Positive Enrichment

-  : There is a significant enrichment in pathways related to signal transduction (GPCR and Rho GTPases), vesicle transport, chromatin organization, lipid metabolism, and platelet production.
+Positive Enrichment: There is a significant enrichment in pathways related to signal transduction (GPCR and Rho GTPases), vesicle transport, chromatin organization, lipid metabolism, and platelet production.
 These processes are essential for cell communication, structural integrity, energy metabolism, and cardiovascular function.

--

-  Negative Enrichment

-  : There is a downregulation of pathways involved in mitochondrial respiration and DNA damage recognition.
+Negative Enrichment: There is a downregulation of pathways involved in mitochondrial respiration and DNA damage recognition.
 This may indicate a reduced emphasis on oxidative phosphorylation and a potential adaptation in energy metabolism specific to the heart tissue in salmon, possibly reflecting unique metabolic demands or environmental adaptations.

 ## 10WPI